burberrymyshirt/dotfiles/README.md

 # Dotfiles

 The programs installed below, is a non-exhaustive list of dependencies.
 Everything might not work out of the box.
+The current roadmap will include every step in an initial setup script.

 ``` [shell]
 sudo pacman -S --needed git stow nerd-fonts tmux zoxide keychain ripgrep fzf base-devel unzip wget curl neovim shotgun hacksaw xclip bash-completion